Command line data comparison - how does it work?

 The CLI displays all the options that are currently available.
 In this post, I will just shortly focus on the simplest form of the command - sccmd compare --project-id=<n>

-the project-id switch should be set to the project id value of one of the projects listed with command sccmd list --projects.
+the project-id switch should be set to the project id value of one of the projects listed with the command sccmd list --projects.
 In this example, I will run sccmd compare --project-id=1, since I have only one project defined in the repository.

 Here is the output, as well as the results of the comparison in the graphical user interface:

-As you see, the CLI allows for quick listing of defined connections and data comparison projects as well as for comparison of the defined data projects by their ID or by name.
+As you see, the CLI allows for a quick listing of defined connections and data comparison projects as well as for comparison of the defined data projects by their ID or by name.

-In the upcoming posts I will discuss the data export and automation of data testing.
+In the upcoming posts, I will discuss the data export and automation of data testing.